rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

 +++

 The following takes 10 seconds.
-Uncomment if you want proof.
+Uncomment if you want see 250 _micro_ seconds, or so, 4000 times faster.

 ```{code-cell} ipython3
 # timeit(LOOP3(ΓΠ.fib_iter)(0, 1, 23))
 ```

-4000 times faster.
 Stress it, remembering that the non-tail-recursive version would not complete in astronimical time:

 ```{code-cell} ipython3
 LOOP3(ΓΠ.fib_iter)(0, 1, 5000)
 ```

 # Memoized [sic] Fibonacci<a id="memoization"></a>

++++

+Fibonacci can be linearized by recording intermediate results in a memo table instead of recomputing them.
+This is an easy instance of [_Dynamic Programming_](https://en.wikipedia.org/wiki/Dynamic_programming).

 +++